akadriu98/OE1102082402813/README.md

 ## Proof of Concept

-A proof-of-concept is attached in a ZIP bundle and includes:
+A proof-of-concept (not included publicly) demonstrates the full flow and includes:

 - `poc_device_remove.py` – Python script demonstrating the full flow
-- `poc_device_remove.php` – Equivalent PHP version
-- `demo_log.txt` – Output showing successful removal of an offline test device

-No production credentials or personal data are included.

 ---